Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

 Company: Awesome!
 We love to hear from happy customers.
 What can we do to help?

 Me: Could you donate [specific number] of [product]?

 Company: Of course.
 Where should we send it?

-As soon as you mention your company, you’re not talking to them as if you were a customer, and they try to blacklist you and ask you to stop calling them.
+As soon as you mention your company, you’re not talking to them as if you were a customer, and they try to blacklist you and ask you to stop contacting them.

 However, if you engage with the company as a customer that loves the product (and you should ONLY contact companies with products you truly love), they’ll be far happier to work with you for the giveaway.